Choose the base before the reservations

 Where to Stay in Paris for a First Visit

-A first-visit Paris base guide that separates Left Bank romance, Louvre efficiency, Marais texture, Eiffel timing, and arrival pressure.
+A first-visit Paris base guide that separates Left Bank romance, Louvre efficiency, Marais texture, Eiffel timing, and arrival pressure before the hotel search gets noisy.

 Quick answer